 ANALYZING THIS IN IMPLAN

 Some of the changes to the economy are easily modeled in IMPLAN like adding 100 new jobs at a manufacturing plant with an Industry Employment Event.
-However, given the systemic nature of many of the current changes, Analysis by Parts (ABP) is often the best approach.
-Using ABP allows you to tailor the Leontief Production Function by inputting your own Direct Effects and even modifying your Indirect and Induced Effects.
+However, given the systemic nature of many of the current changes, the Industry Impact Analysis (detailed) Event Type is the best approach.

-For example, the Indirect and Induced Effects can be altered to move spending that was going to restaurants to spending at grocery stores.
+You can further edit the Indirect and Induced Effects to move spending that was going to restaurants to spending at grocery stores in Excel or a similar program.
 Also, an assumption could be made that people are saving more money than normal because they cannot go anywhere, therefore less disposable income is expended.
 On the other hand, many people have lost income and are probably spending a higher percentage of income than in the model.
 In these cases, you can export the SAM, rearrange and rebalance it, and recalculate your own multipliers that more accurately reflect what you want to show.

 Governments have also been reporting large losses in sales tax revenues.
 Most of this stems from reduced overall economic activity, not from changes in effective tax rates.
 By adjusting your inputs and results, you should not have to do much editing to the tax impact report.
 However, effective personal income tax rates are based on labor income and capital income; reduced capital income (e.g., from dividends and rent) might require adjustments to personal income taxes.
 Corporate income taxes likely also would need to be edited.
 In this case, we recommend supplementing the direct tax impacts with your own estimates.

 The following lists some data sources on how the economy has changed to help inform how to edit direct effects, the model, and/or results.